-Each year the MOTAX Section downloads a data file from the NADA with the current January 1 trade-in value for most vehicles.
-This is the method used to assess the majority of vehicles.
-As of January 1, 2018, there were 4.8 million vehicles in Kentucky with an assessed value of 32.1 billion.
-Brand new vehicles that have not established a trade-in value, vehicles older than 18 years, and all special type vehicles (trailers, motorcycles, recreational vehicles, etc.)

-values are not included in this file.
+Each year the Commonwealth Office of Technology (COT) receives a data file from J. D. Power with the current January 1 trade-in value for most vehicles.
+This is the method used to assess most vehicles.
+As of January 1, 2022, there were 4.5 million vehicles in Kentucky with an assessed value of \$38.9 billion.
+Brand new vehicles that have not established a trade-in value, vehicles older than 18 years, and values for all special type vehicles (trailers, boats, recreational vehicles, etc.) are not included in this file.
 If any of these type vehicles were assessed in the previous year, their assessments are adjusted centrally during the valuation process.
-If these vehicles are "new" to the system, they may require manual assessment.
-This is one responsibility of the PVA office.
+If these vehicles are "new" to the system, they may require manual assessment, which is the responsibility of the PVA office.
 Determining taxable situs and taxable status is also the PVAs' responsibility.
+PVA offices are provided quarterly files via Move-it for utility trailers and recreational vehicles to input an assessment value and the situs code.
+Boats are included in KAVIS which is a live online system where the transaction can be updated with an assessment value and situs code daily, weekly, and/or monthly

 The valuation of non-standard vehicles, any situs change initiated by the PVA office, and the creation of any new tax liability entered into the system will not require an exoneration to be completed.
-Any changes in assessment or taxable status do require an exoneration to be signed by the taxpayer and documentation to be attached when noted on the exoneration form.
+Any changes in assessment or taxable status do require an exoneration to be signed by the taxpayer, and any documentation provided by the taxpayer must be attached to the exoneration form.
 Exonerations must be kept for three years and are subject to review and audit by the Department of Revenue.